-- 1. Reflect on your experience and how well it matches the LPIOL mindset and LPIOL criteria - 2.
+- 1. Reflect on your experience and how well it matches the LPIOL mindset and the LPIOL criteria - 2.
 If necessary, complete some further development activities (e.g. work with a personal coach or attend the IOL Leadership workshop) - 3.
-Register for LPIOL - 4.
+Join and register for LPIOL - 4.
 Download the guidance from the IOL website and prepare your application